ocproducts/composr/_tests/codechecker/readme.txt

 Accessibility
 -------------

 WCAG cannot be met by scanning alone.
-In particular, some manual checks are required.
+In particular, some manual checks are required:
  - Alternatives given to multimedia content
  - Use the clearest and simplest language appropriate for a site's content.
  - Divide large blocks of information into more manageable groups where natural and appropriate.